Looking after your Heart, Body and Mind.

 Give yourself a moment to focus on your breathing, helping you feel calmer and relaxed and more present in your body.

-Use the instructions and on the image below from Big Life Journal to help you.
+Use the instructions from Big Life Journal to help you.

 Instructions: